madagra/madagra.github.io/_pages/home.md

 - *Scientific software development*: this combines my two main passions of programming and science, especially physics.
 I have extensive experience in HPC, cybersecurity, and quantum computing.
-- *Engineering and product management*: I love to start, grow, and continuously improve engineering teams.
+- *Engineering and product management*: I love to start, grow, and continuously improve engineering teams and do the same the with software products.
-- *Cloud infrastructure and distributed applications*: I have extensive (and certified) experience in building distributed systems running on public cloud, always with infrastructure-as-a-code.
+- *Cloud infrastructure and distributed applications*: I have extensive experience in building distributed systems running on public cloud, always with infrastructure-as-a-code.
 - *Machine learning*: ML is a huge field.
 I have extensive experience with scientific ML and time series forecasting.